tedtoal/Button_TT/README.md

 ## Adding more screens

 Most systems with a display have more than one screen layout that are displayed at different times.
 Some code reorganization is needed to support this.
 In this section a design pattern is presented to help organize multiple screens.
-Although this is not part of the *Button_TT* library, the pattern fits well within the *Button_TT* code already presented.
+Although this is not part of the *Button_TT* library, the pattern fits well with the *Button_TT* code already presented.

-A second screen is added here in addition to the one already defined above (referred to as the *main screen*).
-The second screen will be a touchscreen *calibration screen*, based on the *TS_DisplayCalibrate.ino* example program in the *XPT2046_Touchscreen_TT* library.
+In addition to the screen already defined above (referred to as the *main screen*), a second screen will be added below, a touchscreen *calibration screen*.
 In this section, the elements of the multi-screen design pattern are presented, with the changes needed to the previously presented code above.
-The next section will show the code necessary to actually implement the calibration screen.
+The following section will show the code needed to implement the calibration screen.

-To begin, define an enum that enumerates the different screens your system will have, and define a variable of that enum type, which holds the currently displayed screen number:
+First, define an enum that enumerates the different screens your system will have, and define a variable of that enum type to identify the currently displayed screen:

 ```
 // Display screens.